Graph-Learning-Benchmarks/gli/README.md

 }
 ```

-Please note that you should cite the corresponding data source if you are using any datasets hosted here.
+**Note**: If you are using any dataset hosted in `datasets/`, please cite the corresponding data source listed in the README.md of each dataset.